Darkelf2024/Darkelf-Browser/Encryption.md

 decrypt_rsa(ciphertext): Decrypts the provided ciphertext using the RSA private key.
 Use Case: This encryption is typically used for securing data during transmission, such as encrypting search queries or communication data.

+## ECDH Encryption
+Functionality: ECDH (Elliptic Curve Diffie-Hellman) key exchange, the "bit encryption" typically refers to the length of the cryptographic keys used.
+In ECDH, the key length is determined by the elliptic curve parameters and is usually measured in bits.

+Methods: Common key lengths for ECDH may include 256 bits, 384 bits, or 521 bits, depending on the specific elliptic curve parameters chosen for the key exchange.
+The longer the key length, the higher the level of security provided, as longer keys are generally more resistant to cryptographic attacks.

 ## Anti-Fingerprinting Features

 Canvas Fingerprinting Blocking